xloem/cppgit2/README.md

-# cppgit2: Koordinates Fork
+# Fork no longer maintained.

-This fork is maintained by Koordinates for the purposes of implementing [Kart](https://kartproject.org).

-This fork is likely to be (somewhat) actively maintained, so someone will respond to issues/PRs.
+This fork is no longer maintained.
+For a while we thought we needed it, but ended up just using libgit2 directly.

 # cppgit2